Automixer: History

-In 1985 Innovative Electronic Designs (IED) introduced the circuit card frame-based auto mic mixing system featuring combine-separate function and programmable gain control (PGC) modules.
+In 1985, Innovative Electronic Designs (IED) introduced the circuit card frame-based auto mic mixing system featuring a combine-separate function and programmable gain control (PGC) modules.
 Combine-separate functionality is useful for ballroom applications with movable partitions that permit portions or all of a room to be used for one program or multiple programs.
 PGC modules compensate individual mic channel gain for soft-spoken or loud presenters, by slightly boosting or cutting channel gain, respectively.

 At the 87th AES Convention in 1989, Dugan introduced the idea of using an automixer inserted within target channels on a professional audio mixer.
 Each microphone's signal would be interrupted inside its channel strip and sent to a variable gain circuit contained within the automixer.
 The signal would then be returned to the mixer at a level consistent with the Dugan algorithm.
 This became the Dugan Model D automixer.

 In 1991, Dugan's patent expired.
 Competing manufacturers began to bring the Dugan algorithm directly to their product designs.
-In 1993, Travis M. Sims, Jr. of Lectrosonics (Rio Rancho, New Mexico) was granted a patent for a sound system with rate controlled, variable attenuation of microphone inputs, including the Dugan algorithm as well as loudspeaker zone attenuation when in close proximity to an active microphone.
+In 1993, Travis M. Sims, Jr. of Lectrosonics (Rio Rancho, New Mexico) was granted a patent for a sound system with rate-controlled, variable attenuation of microphone inputs, including the Dugan algorithm as well as loudspeaker zone attenuation when in close proximity to an active microphone.
 The loudspeaker zone part of the patent cited a 1985 patent for proportional amplification by Eugene R. Griffith, Jr. of LVW Systems of Colorado Springs, a commercial audio contractor.
-In 1995, Sims and Lectrosonics gained another patent for an "Adaptive proportional gain audio mixing system" which incorporated a number of ideas including the Dugan algorithm for maintaining a constant total gain of all the inputs.
+In 1995, Sims and Lectrosonics gained another patent for an "Adaptive proportional gain audio mixing system" which incorporated a number of ideas, including the Dugan algorithm for maintaining a constant total gain of all the inputs.

 In 1996, Dugan came out with the Model D-1, a speech-only economy model that did not offer the music capabilities of the Model D.

 In 1997, John H. Roberts of Peavey Electronics was granted a patent for an automatic mixer priority circuit, enabling a hierarchy of logic weighting that allowed selected signals to push forward in the mix when they are in use, while still maintaining the useful constant unity, gain-sharing relationship first described by Dugan.
 The hierarchy enabled a host, moderator or chairperson to speak over other participants and retain control of the discussion.
 Peavey's Architectural Acoustics division used three levels of hierarchy in their 1998 "Automix 2" product, placing the first- and second-most influentially weighted sources at inputs 1 and 2, respectively.

 Dan Dugan licensed his system to Protech Audio (Indian Lake, New York) in 1997, yielding the Protech 2000 model series.

 In 2004, the first standard audio mixer incorporating an eight-channel automixer section was released by Peavey in their Sanctuary Series, and in 2006 the similar HP-W was introduced by Crest.
 Both mixers were aimed at the house of worship market, adding functions that ease the process of audio mixing for religious organizations.